Baja Mexico: Palisades May 2020

 All payments are non-refundable if cancelled by the participant.
 Participants are highly encouraged to purchase travel insurance to cover unforeseen circumstances that may interrupt or cancel the trip.
 In the unlikely event that Green Edventures is unable to fill the trip due a full refund will be given.

-Students will need a valid passport to travel to Mexico that is valid for the duration of the stay and has one blank page.
+Students will need a valid passport to travel to Mexico that is valid for the duration of the stay and must have one blank page.
 Participants are also required to have a notarized form signed by both parents providing permission for minor children to travel.

 Sign Up For The Green Edventures E-mail List